 Select all action when right-clicking a blank portion of the canvas.
 In that case, it's presented to the user what kind of graphical objects should be selected.

-This feature allows the user to select multiple table child items like columns, constraints, triggers, indexes, rules, and policies by holding
+This feature allows the user to select multiple table children like columns, constraints, triggers, indexes, rules, and policies by holding

 Ctrl + Shift and clicking the desired elements on any table.
 This also applies to items on views and foreign tables.
 The real usefulness of this feature is to perform operations like copying, duplicating, pasting, cutting, and deleting all selected objects instead of doing them per object.
 This can really improve the user experience on the design view.
 Of course, there are some drawbacks here: depending on the kind of objects selected or the option chosen during some operations the result may differ a bit compared to the operations performed over a single item.